 Normally, when the growth rate of the American economy is strong and accelerating, the slope of the yield curve is positive—that is, the longer the security’s maturity—measured in time on the horizontal axis—the higher its yield—measured in percentage points on the vertical axis.

 However, as the outlook for the economy begins to dim, investors tend to bid up the prices of longer-term government bonds—among the more effective portfolio hedges against deflation risk—which drives down the yields of those longer-term government bonds.
 When the yield of a longer-term security drops below the yield on a shorter-term security, the portion of the yield curve that resides between those two maturities is said to be inverted—negative, or downward sloping.
 Historically, an inverted yield curve has been one of the most reliable harbingers of stock market peaks and economic recessions in the United States; the yield curve inverted before each of the past seven recessions, and it produced only one false signal in that half-century span.¹

-Until recently, the yield curve had remained positive throughout the current business cycle.
-However, the 3-month to 10-year portion of the curve inverted for five consecutive trading days, beginning on March 22, 2019; the spread between the yields on 3-month and 10-year Treasury securities also turned negative prior to each of the past two recessions, with both yield curve inversions anticipating peaks in the stock market.² While bonds typically fare better than stocks once the cycle turns, some types of bonds tend to do better than others after the yield curve inverts.
+Until recently, the yield curve had remained positive throughout the current business cycle; however, the 3-month to 10-year portion of the curve inverted for five consecutive trading days, beginning on March 22, 2019.
+The spread between the yields on 3-month and 10-year U.S. Treasury securities also turned negative prior to each of the past two recessions, with both yield curve inversions anticipating peaks in the stock market.² While bonds typically fare better than stocks once the cycle turns, some types of bonds tend to do better than others after the yield curve inverts.

 Promising areas for bond investors following yield curve inversions